Prioritize Your Safety As You Divorce an Abusive Spouse

 Creating a Safety Plan

-One of the first steps abused spouses must do is speak with a divorce lawyer in Tampa, FL who is experienced in handling divorce cases with the added element of domestic violence.
+One of the first steps abused spouses must do is speak with a divorce lawyer Tampa, FL abuse victims recommend, who is experienced in handling divorce cases with the added element of domestic violence.
 Your attorney can provide resources to assist you as you create a safety plan and prepare to file for divorce.
 An example of a personalized and practical plan that you and your attorney may make together include:

 - Safety while living with an abusive partner.
 Consider the safest areas in your home and how you can get out of the home safely if you are in danger.
 You may want to take steps to keep weapons locked away or contacting an agency about the use of unregistered firearms.